Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Introduction

 \section{Introduction}

-\emph{Robust principal component analysis} aims to find a low rank subspace that best approximates a data matrix $M$ which has corrupted entries.
+\emph{Robust principal component analysis} (RPCA) aims to find a low rank subspace that best approximates a data matrix $M$ which has corrupted entries.
 It is defined as the problem of decomposing a given matrix $M$ into the sum of a low rank matrix $L$, whose column subspace gives the principal components, and a sparse matrix S, which corresponds to the outliers' matrix.
 The standard method via \emph{convex optimization} has significantly worse computation time than the \emph{singular value decomposition} (SVD) \citep{NIPS2009_3704, NIPS2010_4005,Candes:2011,5707106,5934412,NIPS2011_4434}.
 Recent results developing efficient algorithms for robust PCA contributed to notably reduce the running time \citep{Rodriguez2013, NIPS2014_5430, Chen, NIPS2016_6445, pmlr-v70-cherapanamjeri17a}.

 However, in some cases, it is of utmost importance to \emph{instantaneously} produce robust low rank approximations of a given matrix.
-In particular, in Finance we need instantaneously and for long time series of multiple assets, robust low rank estimates of covariance matrices.
+In particular, in finance we need instantaneously and for long time series of multiple assets, robust low rank estimates of covariance matrices.
 For instance, this is the case for high-frequency trading \citep{ait2010high,ait2017,ait2019}.
-Moreover, it is important to have \emph{one} procedure applicable to different data that provides such estimates and is insensitive to small noise perturbations, which is not the case in classical approaches.
+Moreover, it is useful to have \emph{one} procedure applicable to different data that provides such estimates In addition, in applications involving noise, like covariance matrices in finance, it is important to have a procedure that is insensitive to small noise perturbations, which is not the case for classical approaches.

-Our contribution lies precisely in this area by introducing an instantaneous algorithm for robust PCA for symmetric positive semidefinite matrices.
-Specifically, we provide a simple deep learning based algorithm which ensures continuity with respect to the input matrices, such that small perturbations lead to small changes in the output, while this is not the case for classical methods.
+Our contribution lies precisely in this area by introducing a nearly instantaneous algorithm for robust PCA for symmetric positive semidefinite matrices.
+Specifically, we provide a simple deep learning based algorithm which ensures continuity with respect to the input matrices, such that small perturbations lead to small changes in the output.
 Moreover, when the deep neural network is trained, only an evaluation of it is needed to decompose any new matrix.
 Therefore the computation time is negligible, which is an undeniable advantage in comparison with the classical algorithms.
-To support our claim, theoretical guarantees are provided for the expressiveness of our neural network architecture, convergence to an optimal solution of the learning problem and the convergence of the optimization scheme.
+To support our claim, theoretical guarantees are provided for (i) the expressiveness of our neural network architecture and (ii) convergence to an optimal solution of the learning problem.